Burns

 Scandinavian Journal of Trauma, Resuscitation, and Emergency Medicine.
 11;19:69.

-The authors discuss how under resuscitation has become rare with the use of weight- and injury-based formulas, and that over resuscitation is now a concern to prevent organ death and poor outcomes in adult and pediatric patients.
+The authors discuss how under-resuscitation has become rare with the use of weight- and injury-based formulas, and that over resuscitation is now a concern that may contribute to death and poor outcomes in adult and pediatric patients.
 They provide practice-based recommendations that use the 2008 American Burn Association consensus statement as a starting point, with noted modifications based on their clinical experience.

 Login to favorite or comment on the article